Cristóbal Montoro

 Cristóbal Ricardo Montoro Romero (born 28 July 1950 in Cambil) is a Spanish economist and former People's Party politician.
-He served as Minister of Finance from 2000 until 2004, as Minister of Finance and Public Administration from 2011 until 2016 and as Minister of Finance and the Civil Service from 2016 until 2018, when the Partido Popular government fell in a vote of no confidence.
+He served as Minister of Finance from 2000 until 2004, as Minister of Finance and Public Administration from 2011 until 2016 and as Minister of Finance and the Civil Service from 2016 until 2018.

 He represented Madrid in the Congress of Deputies from 1993 until 1996 and again from 2016 until 2019, when he announced that he would not stand in the April 2019 election.
 He also represented Jaén from 2000 until 2004, and Seville from 2011 until 2016.

 His first government position was as Secretary of the State of the Economy in José María Aznar's first government, in which he was a strong supporter of Spain joining the Eurozone.
-After Aznar's government was reelected in 2000, he became the Finance Minister (a role taken by Rodrigo Rato in the first government of Aznar).
+After Aznar's government was reelected in 2000, he became the Finance Minister, succeeding Rodrigo Rato in Aznar's first government.

+Montoro returned to his former post under Mariano Rajoy's first and second governments, albeit slightly restructured compared to the 2000s.
+He left office when the PP government fell in 2018.